0xMartin/NetworkAppTestingTool/natt-vscode-extension/README.md

 - **✅ NATT Validate:** Validates the configuration file for syntax errors.
 - **🔄 NATT Reload:** Reloads the keywords list (snippets, descriptions, etc.).

+## 📝 NATT Config Files

+The following configuration files are used to manage NATT tests:

+- **natt-args.txt:** This file contains the arguments passed to NATT.jar when running the tests.
+It is only used when invoking the **command NATT run through the VS Code extension**.
+- **test-config.yaml:** In this file, you should implement your test configuration (test scenario).
+It defines how the tests will be executed.

+Additionally, a script is automatically generated for both GitHub and GitLab CI/CD pipelines to run the tests as part of your automated testing process.

 ## 🚀 Installation

 1. **Install the Extension:** Search for "NATT Configuration Editor" in the Visual Studio Code extensions marketplace and install it.